airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 We'd like to help companies leverage their power users to heighten mindshare of your tech.

-With [$100k in cash prizes set aside for our writing competition](//airpair.com/100k-writing-competition), there will be lots of eyeballs get exposure to.
+With [$100k in cash prizes set aside for our writing competition](//airpair.com/100k-writing-competition), there will be lots of eyeballs to get exposed to.

 As a sponsor we will provide you with: